simoncblyth/j/production/EventAction_SensitiveDetector_SEvt_Lifecycle_issue.rst

     G4VSensitiveDetector::EndOfEvent          junoSD_PMT_v2_Opticks::EndOfEvent
     G4UserEventAction::EndOfEventAction ...
 U4Recorder::EndOfEventAction

-* tracking and stepping have to handled in the Actions
+* tracking and stepping have to be handled in the Actions
 * hits are needed in SensitiveDetector EndOfEvent

 That causes complications as SEvt mechanics has to be split across both::